barrachri/pyarrow_fastparquet/README.md

 # PyArrow 🆚 Fastparquet

-This is a small between about the 2 Python libraries
+This is a quick comparison between pyarrow and fastparquet

 ## To start